How to Personalize Your Website's Design and UX for Better Engagement

 Designing your user interface to adapt based on user intent means recognizing that visitors come with different goals and tailoring their experience accordingly.
 This will help with effective lead generation.

-For example, first-time mobile visitors might see a simplified layout focusing on quick access and ease of use, removing clutter that could overwhelm them.
+For example, first-time mobile visitors might see a simplified layout focusing on quick access, while power users could be presented with feature-rich dashboards.

 Collect Feedback for Smarter Customization